SwingRain/Fine-tune-Llama3-with-QLoRA-for-sentiment-analysis/README.md

 - Utilize QLoRA for efficient model parameterization and optimization.
 - Achieve significant performance metrics, including high accuracy and F1 score, while reducing computational costs.

-## Key Results

-- **Accuracy**: 94%
-- **F1 Score**: 0.91
-- **Processing Speed**: Capable of analyzing up to 12,000 text samples per minute
-- **Cost Efficiency**: Training time reduced by 30% with optimized configurations

-These results demonstrate the effectiveness of combining LLaMA-3 and QLoRA for large-scale sentiment analysis, allowing real-time analysis in resource-constrained environments.

 ## Files and Structure